baradi09/eazyctrl/README.rst

 Setting the value of a feature
 ------------------------------

-You can use the method ``set_feature()`` to set a value for a given feature.
-You should provide the value as a Python-type (e.g. integer, float, etc.) and it will be converted to the right text representation before being passed to the device.
+You can use the ``set_feature()`` method to set a value for a given feature.
+You should provide the value as a Python type (e.g. integer, float, etc.) and it will be automatically converted to the right text representation before being passed to the device.

 For example, you can set the fan stage to level 3 by the following snippet::